logkit/logkit/README.md

 [http://www.logkit.info/][website]

 LogKit is a logging framework built to be **simple** to get started with, **efficient** to execute, **safe** for shipping code, and **extensible** for flexibility.
-It is written in pure Swift and is suitable for OS X, iOS, and watchOS application logging.
+It is written in pure Swift and is suitable for OS X, iOS, watchOS, and tvOS application logging.
 For a developer looking for more power than `print()`, LogKit takes just a moment to get started with, and comes ready to log to the console, a file, an HTTP service, or all three.
 Need to log to somewhere else?
 Defining your own Endpoint is easy too.

 This readme contains just a few tips to get you started with LogKit.
 To learn everything else, check the [project website][website].